primaTime/artifactory-migration/README.md

 ## Getting started

 The script is tested in Python version 3.9, make sure you run it in this version or newer (newer version may have some problems).
-The script uses the requests package, which you install using pip `pip install requests`.
+The script uses the requests and dateutil package, which you install using pip (`pip install requests`).
 You also need to have maven installed on your computer to run the script.
 And the `mvn` command in the terminal must work.

 You also need to set up maven settings on your computer.
 Below is a sample settings.xml file, which on macOS is located in ~/.m2/settings.xml.